lmarinl1/HPC-Project-DNA/README.md

 ## Project description
 In this project we are looking on how to do a successful count of the  four nucleobases in the nucleic acid of DNA that are represented by the letters G–C–A–T. They are guanine, cytosine, adenine and thymine.

-Given a human genome, the program will go though it counting every time it finds either G–C–A–T or an N which stands for Not recognized, this happens when we find a different molecule that can either be a
+Given a human genome, the program will go though it counting every time it finds either G–C–A–T or an N which stands for Not recognized, this happens when we find a different molecule that can either be a hydroxy methyl or hydroxy methyl glucose cytosine on viruses or variant bases with methyl groups or phosphosulfate may be found on mammals, for the purpose of this project we will not be counting this molecules.
 ## Configuration and installation

 This section specifies how to install and configure the technologies used to carry out this project.